 One example where Eq.~\eqref{eqn::KolmoTriv} \textit{can} be satisfied in the quantum setting, independently of $\rho$, is when $[\Pi^{(a)}, \Omega^{(b)}] = 0$ for all $a,b$ (which is equivalent to $[A,B] = 0$), since then $\sum_a \Pi^{(a)} \Omega^{(b)} \Pi^{(a)} = \Omega^{(b)}$ (where we have used $\Pi^{(a)} \Pi^{(a)} = \Pi^{(a)}$ and $\sum_a \Pi^{(a)} = \ident$), and thus

-If the above is satisfied, then, just like in classical physics, all information is contained in the two-point probability distribution $\Pprob(b,a)$ in the sense that both single-time distributions $\Pprob(a)$ and $\Pprob(b)$ can be obtained from it by marginalisation and the process is thereby fully characterised.
-Consequently, throughout this article, we call \emph{classical} those experimental situations that satisfy this property, i.e., that yield probabilities which can all be obtained from one single multi-time probability distribution by means of marginalisation (see Sec.~\ref{sec::KolmCons} for a rigorous discussion).
-In this case, we also say that said probability distributions for different subsets of times are \textit{compatible} or \emph{consistent}.
+If the above is satisfied, then---just like in classical physics---all information is contained in the two-point probability distribution $\Pprob(b,a)$ in the sense that both single-time distributions $\Pprob(a)$ and $\Pprob(b)$ can be obtained from it by marginalisation; the process is thereby fully characterised.
+Consequently, throughout this article, we call \emph{classical} those experimental situations that satisfy this property, i.e., that yield probabilities which can all be obtained from a single multi-time probability distribution via marginalisation (see Sec.~\ref{sec::KolmCons} for a rigorous discussion).
+In this case, we say that said probability distributions for different subsets of times are \emph{consistent}.
 Importantly, this notion of classicality amounts to measurement non-invasiveness: Whether or not a measurement has been performed at a given time has no bearing on the outcome probabilities at different times if the statistics are classical.
-In this sense, commutativity of observables $A$ and $B$ in a two-point measurement scenario implies classicality of the observed statistics (the converse is also true, but not obvious, see below), establishing a direct connection between a structural notion (commutativity of operators) of classicality and an operational definition (measurement non-invasiveness) thereof.
+Thus, commutativity of observables $A$ and $B$ in a two-point measurement scheme implies classicality of the statistics (the converse is also true, but not obvious, see below), establishing a direct link between a structural notion (commutativity of operators) of classicality and an operational definition (measurement non-invasiveness) thereof.

-More generally, instead of performing sharp measurements of an observable, an experimenter could first probe the state $\rho$ with a general instrument, described by a set of Kraus operators $\{K^{(a)}\}$, where each $K^{(a)}$ corresponds to a measurement outcome $a$, and subsequently a POVM $\{Q^{(b)}\}$, each element of which corresponds to an outcome $b$.
+More generally, instead of performing sharp measurements of an observable, an experimenter could first probe the state $\rho$ with a general instrument, described by a set of Kraus operators $\{K^{(a)}\}$, where each $K^{(a)}$ corresponds to a measurement outcome $a$, and subsequently perform a POVM $\{Q^{(b)}\}$, each element of which corresponds to an outcome $b$.
 The two-point statistics are then given by

 Here, $K^{(a)}$ and $Q^{(b)}$ respectively play analogous roles to $\Pi^{(a)}$ and $\Omega^{(b)}$ in the previous example.
 Now, setting $\Kcal^\dagger[\bullet] : = \sum_a \Kcal^{(a)\dagger}[\bullet]$, we see that non-invasiveness of the first measurement amounts to the satisfaction of